tock/tock/doc/courses/sensys/presentation/slides.md

 \footnotesize

-1. A blocking operation starts with setting up a callback (using the `subscribe` syscall), then is initiated with a `command` syscall, and the process then blocks until the callback is called.
-For `delay_ms(1000)`, the application first registers a timer done callback, then calls the correct timer command with the value `1000`, then calls `yield()` which will return when the timer callback is triggered after 1000 ms.

-2. First the client would call `ipc_discover()` to find the ID of the console service.
-Then, the client would call `ipc_share()` to share a buffer with the service, fill in the buffer with the string it wants to print to the console, and call `ipc_notify_svc()` to invoke the service to actually print the string.
-If the client wants to know when the string has been printed, it should `ipc_register_client_cb()` before notifying the service to get a callback.
+  1. A blocking call follows these steps:

+     * Set up a callback using `subscribe`

+     * Initiate an operation with `command`

+     * Continually `yield` using `yield_for`

-     The console service is relatively simple.
-It first has to register a callback to receive notifications from clients.
-When the callback triggers, it uses the buffer shared by the client and prints the contents to the console.
+  2. A console service first registers a callback to receive notifications from clients.
+When the callback triggers, it uses a buffer shared by the client and prints the contents to the console.

+     * Call `ipc_discover()` to find the ID of the console service.

+     * Call `ipc_share` to share a buffer where output will live

+     * Fill the buffer with output

+     * Call `ipc_notify_svc` to invoke a console write.

 ## Hands-on: Write a BLE environment sensing application